aaron-ortega/camDAQ/README.md

 # camDAQ

 LabVIEW 2015 is used to control a third party camera.
-Png file provides preview of block diagram for versions older than 2015.
+PNG file provides preview of block diagram for versions older than 2015.

 G-code has been tested successfully with Basler Ace acA1300-200um.